 BA (Hons) Criminology scored 91% overall student satisfaction for NSS 2020.
 Develop advanced skills and professional practice on this contemporary criminology degree, opening a variety of professional employment avenues within criminology and criminal justice.
 The course is informed by and regularly updated to incorporate current industry thinking, thanks to lecturing staff with strong connections and ongoing practice within the sector – ensuring what you study is current, relevant and practically linked to real-world developments and issues.
 And we are proud to offer a wide range of expert guest speakers to enhance your learning and offer a network of employment opportunities.
 You can also take advantage of visits to real-world criminology and criminal justice organisations, both locally and internationally – giving your studies an enhanced international perspective.
 You’ll learn to work as part of a professional team, exploring media representations of social problems and the effect of modern communications technology on the processes of justice.
 You will also develop a range of transferable interpersonal and verbal communication skills – essential for any professional role, in any industry – through presentations, role-plays, debates, interviews and group work.
 A strong mentoring support network that has led directly to employment for students, and extended beyond employment, into pastoral and welfare care.
 What does this course lead to?
 Solent criminology graduates will be well placed for a huge range of careers in criminology and criminal justice, from probation and policing services to charity and social service work with offenders and young people.
 Who is this course for?
 If you’re looking for a career path in criminology or a similar professional/voluntary capacity, this is the course for you.
 You will develop analytical and research skills that can be transferred to a broad range of careers, not only in criminology-related fields but also within the wider justice and voluntary sector.
 And you will also be able to make valuable industry connections through site visits, guest speakers and the range of lecturing staff, who remain credible in their research and practitioner status with industry.

-YEAR 1 - CORE MODULES Explaining Criminal Behaviour Exploring Psychology Study Skills in Social Sciences Psychology Across the Lifespan Quantitative Data Analysis Victimology YEAR 2 - CORE MODULES Brain and Behaviour Contemporary Issues in Crime Psychological Research Dangerous Offenders The Social Individual Crime Scene Investigation YEAR 3 - CORE MODULES Applied Psychology Research Project Global Crime Issues in Forensic Psychology Developing Professional Practice in Forensic Psychology YEAR 3 - OPTIONS (please note that not all options are guaranteed to run each academic year) Cybercrime Justice: Future Challenges
+YEAR 1 - CORE MODULES Thinking and Writing Psychologically Beginning as a Researcher Developing as a Researcher Introduction to Criminology Victimology Explaining Criminal Behaviour YEAR 2 - CORE MODULES Behaviour and the Brain Individual Differences and Social Psychology Psychological Research Training The Psychology of Crime Global Crime Crime Scene Investigation YEAR 3 - CORE MODULES Applying Psychology to Professional Practice Issues in Forensic Psychology Applied Psychology Research Project Dangerous Offenders YEAR 3 - OPTIONS (please note that not all options are guaranteed to run each academic year) Gangs, Drugs and Alcohol Gender, Crime and Sexuality

 The course is assessed in a variety of ways.
 There are written and verbal assessments, report writing, exams, formative and summative feedback, portfolios and workshops, presentations and field trip reports.